existhink/Nuxt3-DDD-TS/README.md

 ### 📩 Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://git.eigerindo.co.id/careom/fe-wholesale/issues/new) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/existhink/Nuxt3-DDD-TS/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://git.eigerindo.co.id/careom/fe-wholesale/issues/new).
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/existhink/Nuxt3-DDD-TS/issues/new).
 Please include sample queries and their corresponding results.

+## 📜 Credits

+List your collaborators, if any, with links to their GitHub profiles.

+I'd like to acknowledge my collaborators, who contributed to the success of this project.
+Below are links to their GitHub profiles.

+Furthermore, I utilized certain third-party assets that require attribution.
+Find the creators' links in this section.

+If I followed tutorials during development, I'd include the links to those as well.

+👦 Rafi Khoirulloh <br>
+Email: khoirulloh.rafi2@gmail.com <br>
+GitHub: @apiiyu